CorgiDev/Zoom-Account-Switch/README.md

 - This script was written to work in Windows 10
   - It may be possible to get it to work on other OSs, but it will most likely require some reworking of the script.
+- You will need a Key Vault in Azure and will need to login to your Azure instance in Powershell to use this.
+  - You DO NOT have to login to Azure before running the script every time.
+Your system should maintain a connection for a time.
+However, if you run into issues, you may need to re-run the `az login` command to refresh your connection.

 ## Required Python Modules